my19940202/epub_generator/README.md

 # epub_generator
-input url, ouput targer epub file
+description: a tool for generating a epub file with url input url, ouput a targer epub file